 If you are one of those lucky turkey hunters looking for morel mushrooms, you have probably stepped over a pheasant back mushroom.
 You will find that morel and pheasant back mushrooms make their appearance about the same time each year and generally prefer the same habitat.
 When you find pheasant back mushrooms, there are probably morel mushrooms not far away.

 When looking for pheasant back mushrooms, head to the creek bottoms.
-You are not looking for standing water but a damp climate with a variety of healthy and dead timber.
+You are not looking for standing water but a damp climate with a variety of healthy and dead timber close by.
 You will first notice pheasant backs in April and May.

-If you find the south side of a dying elm tree in the spring, you will probably find pheasant back mushrooms growing.
-As the temperatures at night increase, you will find them growing on either side of dead and dying hardwoods, especially elm trees.
+If you find the south side of a dying elm tree or stump in the spring, you will probably find pheasant back mushrooms growing.
+As the temperatures at night increase, you will find them growing on either side of dead and dying hardwoods.
+Even in town or a city park, look for a grove of trees with a few dead or dying elm trees.
+If you can find that, you will probably find pheasant back mushrooms.
+If you have maple trees in your area, you can find them on healthy maple trees as well.
+It’s amazing that such a delicious treat goes unnoticed by so many.

 What Makes a Pheasant Back Good to Eat?

 Turkey hunters know that an ancient old tom is not great table fare.
 No matter how many wild game recipes they have, it will turn out tough, dry and gamey if special care is not taken.
-Pheasant back mushrooms are much like old turkeys: big old pheasant backs are too tough to eat.
+Pheasant back mushrooms are much like old turkeys — big old pheasant backs are too tough to eat.
+You should know how to determine if a pheasant back mushroom is young and tender or mature and tough.

-You can use a pocket knife to see if your pheasant back is young and tender enough to eat.
+You can also use a pocket knife to determine if your pheasant back is young and tender enough to eat.
 Using your pocket knife, carefully drag the blade across the undercarriage of the cap.
 If the pores are easily removed, you have an ideal pheasant back to eat.
 If you cannot easily scrape off the pores, it is going to be tough.
 You can save the tough mature mushrooms for soup broth, but most will just discard them.
+Either way, you should know how to determine if the pheasant back is destined for broth or other recipes.

 Prepping the Pheasant Back to Eat

-Once you have washed the pheasant back, remove the stem if it has one.
-Then scrape away the pores on the underside of the cap with a knife.
+Begin by washing the pheasant back, and then remove the stem if it has one.
+Then, scrape away the pores on the underside of the cap with a knife.
 Leaving the pores on will add a texture that most don’t care for, but you can leave them if you prefer.
+If this is your first time preparing pheasant back mushrooms, you may try one with the pores and one without to see which you prefer.

 You probably cannot slice pheasant back mushrooms too thin.
-Those that cook with pheasant backs regularly will use a mandoline slicer to get the paper-thin slices they want.
-You need not be concerned about them falling apart; the pheasant back is quite hardy.
+Those who cook with pheasant backs regularly will use a mandoline slicer to get the paper-thin slices they want.
+You need not be concerned about them falling apart.
+The pheasant back is quite hardy.

 The Hunt Is On

 The pheasant back is a forgiving mushroom.
-There is no toxic look-alike to worry about; they are easy to prepare and easy to cook.
-If you find morels on your next turkey hunt, look for pheasant backs close by and throw them in the bag too.
-With any luck next spring, you can prepare turkey and pheasant back mushrooms for a delicious all-natural meal.
+There is no toxic look-alike to worry about.
+They are easy to prepare and easy to cook.
+If you find morels on your next turkey hunt, look for pheasant back mushrooms close by and throw them in the bag, too.
+With any luck this spring, you can prepare fresh morel mushrooms and turkey for dinner.
+Then, follow it up with a great pheasant back mushroom recipe for dessert.
+Your friends and family will not believe that you can have wild mushrooms for the main course and dessert!